HMS Garland (1748): Royal Navy

+Enslaving

-EnslavingGarland first appeared in Lloyd's Register (LR) in 1786 with J.Gibbons, master, Dawson & Co., owners, and trade Liverpool-Africa.
+Garland first appeared in Lloyd's Register (LR) in 1786 with J.Gibbons, master, Dawson & Co., owners, and trade Liverpool-Africa.
 The entry noted that she was the former man-of-war Garland.
 However, Garland had already started her enslaving before she appeared in LR.

 In the period between 1783 and 1792, John Dawson and his partner Peter Baker, were the largest firm of slave traders in Great Britain.
 In 1786, Baker and Dawson, had a contract with the Spanish Government to supply slaves to Spanish America.
 Their vessels delivered more than 11,000 slaves.
 It was estimated that the captives they provided had a value of £350,000.

-1st enslaving voyage (1784–1785)
+1st voyage transporting enslaved people (1784–1785)

 Captain James Gibbons sailed from London on 29 January 1784, bound for Angola.
 Garland acquired her captives primarily at Cabindo, and secondarily at Malemba.
 She then sailed to Cuba.
 She sailed from Cuba on 12 May 1785 and arrived at London on 19 June 1785.
 She had left Liverpool with 49 crew members and lost eight men on her voyage.

-2nd enslaving voyage (1785–1786)
+2nd voyage transporting enslaved people (1785–1786)

 Captain Gibbons sailed from Liverpool on 26 July 1785, bound for Bonny.
 Captain Gibbons died on 4 January 1786, and Richard Joy replaced him.
 Garland arrived at Caracas on 1 April 1786 and landed 450 captives.
 She left Caracas on 21 June and arrived back at Liverpool on 27 July.
 She had left with 44 crew members and lost 14 on the voyage.

-3rd enslaving voyage (1787)
+3rd voyage transporting enslaved people (1787)

 Captain William Forbes sailed from Liverpool on 20 March 1787, bound for Bonny.
 She arrived at Havana on 1 October and landed 114 captives.
 She then sailed to La Guaira, where she landed 490 captives.
 She sailed from La Guaira on 5 November and arrived back at Liverpool on 26 December.
 She had left with 52 crew members and lost eight on the voyage.

-4th enslaving voyage (1788–1789)
+4th voyage transporting enslaved people (1788–1789)

 Captain Forbes sailed from Liverpool on 15 May 1788 for Bonny.
 Garland landed the captives from Bonny in the Spanish Caribbean and arrived back at Liverpool on 2 April 1789.
 She had left with 55 crew members and lost seven on her voyage.

 The Slave Trade Act 1788 (Dolben's Act) was the first British legislation passed to regulate the shipping of enslaved people.
 The Act limited the number of enslaved people that British slave ships could transport, based on the ships' tons burthen.
 At a burthen of 525 tons, the cap would have been 663 captives.

-5th enslaving voyage (1789–1790)
+5th voyage transporting enslaved people (1789–1790)

 Captain Forbes sailed from Liverpool on 5 May 1789 for Bonny.
 Garland arrived at St Kitts on 1 October and landed 605 captives.
 She arrived back at Liverpool on 20 February 1790.
 She had left with 50 crew members and lost one crew member on her voyage.